TOP 8 COMMUNICATION RULES WHEN DOING WORK PLACEMENTS ABROAD

 - 5. Talk and be active

 To show that you are interested and willing to learn you need to show this.
-A Good way of doing this is to ask questions, talk and be active both at the company where you work and with the hosting company.
+A good way of doing this is to ask questions, talk and be active both at the company where you work and with the hosting company.

 - 6. Be realistic

 Keep expectations low, prepare for the reality (accommodation standards, work culture etc.).
 You are not on holiday and the accommodation, food and culture is different from what you are used to.
 Give yourself a few days to settle in.
-What seems awful at first might just be you experiencing a culture chock.
+What seems awful at first might just be you experiencing a culture shock.

 - 7. Data Protection